Jeff Brown has a new technology investing newsletter called The Near Future Report.

 Is trading stocks right for you?

-I believe it is.. as long as you join the right communities and use the right strategies.
+I believe it is, as long as you join the right communities and use the right strategies.

 For example, I wouldn't recommend day trading for most people.

-The best way to invest will always be pick stocks when they're low and hold them until they rise.
+The best way to invest will always be to pick stocks when they're low and hold them until they rise.

 Finding the right stocks can be tricky, though.